Grace Counselling offers lay Christian counselling** and our counsellors are trained to this end.

 Our Emergency Numbers can provide you with immediate support.

-However, if you or someone you know needs counselling, they can contact:
+If you or someone you know needs counselling, they can mail us on email@example.com

 If you need immediate sessions, please look at our Professionals page - they will be able to offer sessions while you are on the waiting list and should be covered by your medical aid.

 We also have Support Groups that may also help - maybe one of them will be of help for you.

 Enzo Sinisi, a clinical psychologist and practising psychoanalyst in Cape Town shares an in-depth look at how to access public mental health services.